Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 But they never went wrong with books. *Signed* books, many of them.

-And of course there was food, some roughhousing, games, the simple joy of socializing...The unique, and wholly unwarranted experience of Daar singing birthday well-wishes...Diego cracked everyone up by slapping his hands over his ears and refusing to remove them until Daar promised to stop singing.
+And of course there was food, some roughhousing, games, the simple joy of socializing...
+The unique, and wholly unwarranted experience of Daar singing birthday well-wishes...
+Diego cracked everyone up by slapping his hands over his ears and refusing to remove them until Daar promised to stop singing.

 Daar thought it was hilarious, and gladly made it up to the tiny human by giving him a gleefully galumphing ride around the field.
 Not many beings could claim such a boon from such a leader, but of course that was why Daar was Daar.
 Protocol and decorum only mattered when it *mattered.* If there was anything he’d taught the galaxy, it was that *real* power was about setting your own terms.